A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 Coffee reflecting stained-glass colors

-The coffee cups and the milk pitcher are rustic and cute.
-We occasionally sipped our coffee, catching glimpses of the stained glass reflected on it, and enjoyed a relaxing moment.
+The coffee cups and the milk pitcher were rustic and cute.
+We occasionally sipped our coffee, catching glimpses of the stained glass reflected on its surface, and enjoyed a relaxing moment.
+Inside the warm and quiet shop, we found ourselves gazing out at the rain, lost in thought.

-Note: Photography is not allowed inside the shop, but you can take pictures of your food and drinks.
+Note: Photography is not allowed inside the shop, but you are welcome to take pictures of your food and drinks.

 Animal crafts with a storybook feel